 - Dry bag

 - Kindle – The upper deck of the boat is the perfect place to kick back and relax with a good book.
-Safe on space and bring a kindle with books downloaded beforehand.
+Save on space and bring a kindle with books downloaded beforehand.
 Plus the new Kindle is waterproof so you don’t need to worry about getting it wet!

 - A deck of cards

 - Portable battery bank – I love this one because it’s small and can charge your phone up to six times!

 - A camera to capture the moment!
 GoPros are great for snorkeling.
 If you have a drone it’s an incredible place to use one.
-Sadly my Mavic Pro was out of commision while I asked and they said it’s no problem to use one on the islands, and you don’t need a permit.
+Sadly my Mavic Pro was out of commission while I asked and they said it’s no problem to use one on the islands, and you don’t need a permit.

 - An open and adventurous mind!

 If you don’t have these items, most can be picked up relatively cheap in El Nido or Coron beforehand.

 Don’t forget to buy travel insurance before your trip.
 In case of an injury means you end up with expensive medical bills or even have to cancel your trip mid-way.
 I recommend World Nomads as travel insurance for a TAO Philippines expedition.